 Adjust your forecasts based on actual results

 Your sales forecast isn’t done when you start sharing it with lenders and investors.
 Instead, smart businesses use their sales forecast to measure their progress and ensure that they’re on the right track.
-Their sales forecast becomes a management tool that helps them run their business better.
+Their sales forecast becomes a live forecast.
+An up-to-date management tool that helps them run their business better.

 The easiest way to convert your sales forecast into a management tool is to have a monthly financial review meeting where you look at your business’s finances.
 You shouldn’t just look at your accounting system, though.
 You should compare the numbers from your accounting software to your forecast and see if you’re on track.

 Are you exceeding your goals?
 Or maybe you’re falling a little bit short.
 Either way, knowing if you’re meeting your goals or not will help you determine if you need to make some shifts in strategy.
 This way, your business numbers drive your strategy.

 Tools like LivePlan can help with this.
 LivePlan uses a smart dashboard to automatically compare your forecast to your numbers from your accounting system—no cutting and pasting or complicated spreadsheets required.
 And with LivePlan’s LiveForecast feature, you can update the forecasts within your Profit and Loss Statement, with the push of a button.

 This allows you to spend less time updating and more time analyzing performance to make better decisions.
 In fact, the LiveForecast feature allows you to expand the details of your performance and identify the variance in performance within your statements.
 You’ll know your current cash position and the impact on projected year-end totals at a glance.
 It provides you with enough information to then explore the dashboard with questions and potential steps in mind.